alipirani88/snpkit/README.md

 ## Output Files

-All the final results from report step will be saved under date_time_core_results directory under the output folder.
+All the final results from the report step will be saved under the date_time_core_results directory under the output folder.

 ```